josuebatista/PyTorchOCR/README.md

 ## Task 6: Validate the Model

-After training, the model is validated using the validation set.
+After training, we validate the model using the validation set.

 ```python
 validate(model, val_loader, criterion)